altancode/apex/README.md

 profiles:
 # Apex Core Profiles
 # Profile names beginning with _APEX_ have specific meaning and should not be removed
-# However, you are more than welcone to change the contents of the profile
+# However, you are more than welcome to change the contents of the profile

   _APEX_PMFilm:
   - op: apex-pm